16 Homemade Salsa Recipes & Canning Tips

 - Roasted Yellow Tomato Salsa Recipe with Cilantro: If you cannot find these tiny heirloom yellow tomatoes, any grape or cherry tomatoes will do.
 The roasting coaxes fresh tomato salsa from bright and acidic into complex, subtle and sweet.
 If you don’t care for cilantro, try using basil instead, and serve this salsa as a bruschetta on toasted gluten-free bread rubbed with a clove of fresh garlic.
 Recipe found at Karina’s Kitchen.

-Bonus: Canning Tips For Salsa
+Tips For Canning

 - Canning Salsa Safety (pdf): Includes lots of recipes.
 Excellent resource, make sure to download a copy for yourself.
 (University of Wisconsin)